techandy42/torchgym/README.md

 > More

 - To incorporate more RL algorithms, or to add support for MuJuCo, Toy Text, or Atari environments from OpenAI Gym, please submit a pull request with a simple proof of the code working and code snippets to replicate the code.
-- You can find summaries of different RL algorithm implementations in the repos [RL Algorithm Summary Repo](https://github.com/gitHubAndyLee2020/OpenAI_Gym_RL_Algorithms_Database) and [Original RL Algorithm Implementations](https://github.com/sweetice/Deep-reinforcement-learning-with-pytorch/tree/master).
+- You can find summaries of different RL algorithm implementations in the repos [RL Algorithm Summaries](https://github.com/gitHubAndyLee2020/OpenAI_Gym_RL_Algorithms_Database) and [Original RL Algorithm Implementations](https://github.com/sweetice/Deep-reinforcement-learning-with-pytorch/tree/master).